stassa/louise/README.md

 encapsulated clauses in a hypothesis.
 Given that the result of applying a ground metasubstitution atom to its corresponding metarule is a first order clause, excapsulation is straightforward.
-Excapsuating the clause listed above gives us the following definite clause of `ancestor/2`:
+Excapsuating the clause listed above gives us the first clause of the `ancestor/2` hypothesis from our example:

 ```prolog
 % An excapsulated clause